Hipsteryoda/todo_cli/README.md

 - [x] Improve pomodoro timer functionality
 - [x] Add a way to modify tasks (due_date, priority, etc)
 - [x] Add a way to remove tasks
+- [x] Add a way to add tags to tasks
-- [ ] Add a way to add tags to tasks
+- [ ] Add a way to remove tags from tasks
+- [ ] Add a way to list all distinct tasks
 - [ ] Clean up the quereies in actionManager; find a more organized way of doing this

 # Configuration